Monday, November 25, 2024

 Danny Kruger

-Danny Kruger is a British MP representing East Wiltshire, was invited by the Economist, a pro-euthanasia publication, to provide the position opposing assisted suicide.
-Kruger joined his mother, Prue Leith, by participating in a TV production based on their trip to Canada examining the euthanasia law.
+Kruger, with his mother, Prue Leith, participated in a TV production based on their trip to Canada examining the euthanasia law.
 Leith is a long-timer supporter of euthanasia.
-Kruger is also a co-chair of the Living and Dying Well group in the UK parliament.
+Kruger was the co-chair of the All-Party parliamentary group on Dying Well.

-Danny Kruger's article, titled: Assisted-dying advocates’ claims of freedom have it backward was published in the Economist on November 21, 2024.
+Danny Kruger's article: Assisted-dying advocates’ claims of freedom have it backward was published in the Economist on November 21, 2024.

-Kruger begins his article by stating that the primary purpose of the assisted dying bill is to give people the right to ask the state to kill them.
-Kruger then states:
+Kruger states that the primary purpose of the assisted dying bill is to give people the right to ask the state to kill them:

 The practical problems with the Terminally Ill Adults (End of Life) Bill are stark and inescapable.
 The proposed law would require doctors and judges—both are needed, in a reflection of the fact that neither is really competent to do so—to confirm that a patient may reasonably be expected to die within six months, and that he or she genuinely and freely wishes to die.